Gadani

-Many prehistoric shell-midden sites were discovered along the shores of a small bay, near Gadani.
-They are characterized of heaps of fragments of marine and mangrove shells among which are flint and jasper tools and stone querns.
-The first radiocarbon dates obtained from these middens indicate they result from the activity of people who settled along the coast both during the seventh and the fifth millennium before present.
+A number of prehistoric shell midden sites have been identified along the shores of a small bay near Gadani.
+The middens consist of accumulations of marine and mangrove shell fragments, interspersed with flint and jasper tools and stone querns.
+Initial radiocarbon dating indicates that the deposits result from coastal habitation during the seventh and fifth millennia BP.

 Demographics

-As of the 2023 census, Gadani has population of 17,540.
+According to the 2023 census, the population of Gadani stood at 17,540.